madhurdevkota/Shared-layers-Multiple-inputs-and-Multiple-Outputs-Merged-layers-using-Keras/README.md

    - A complex model setup where one branch predicts a continuous outcome (score difference) and another predicts a binary outcome (win/loss).
    - The approach demonstrates handling different types of data and outputs within a single model framework.

-#### **Conclusion**
-The project exemplifies advanced techniques in machine learning, particularly in the context of neural networks, to handle diverse data types and structures.
-Through categorical embeddings, shared layers, and multi-output architectures, it provides a comprehensive insight into building sophisticated predictive models.

 ---